Skrill Wallet

 Interaction diagram

-Payment processing through the Skrill Wallet payment method requires merchant's web service, one of ecommpay interfaces, and the payment platform of ecommpay, as well as Skrill Wallet technical facilities.
+Payment processing by using the Skrill Wallet method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the Skrill Wallet service.

 Operations support